How to Be a Genius

 Body

-2021 marks the centennial of Albert Einstein’s recognition with the Nobel Prize for Physics.
-So, what better time to resolve to become a genius—or at least a little smarter than you are now?
+What better time than the present to resolve to become a genius—or at least a little smarter than you are now?
 All you need to know is how to reach your potential.
 Here are seven tips proven to work!

-You may already possess some of the same traits that distinguished some of history’s most famous thinkers.
+You may already possess traits that distinguished some of history’s most famous thinkers.
 See ways to train your brain to be smarter:

 1. Think in Moving Pictures